 You should research any company you have an interview with.
 Check out what’s on their website, get a feel for the existing content, and create a list of potential topics you’d bring to the table if hired.

 When interviewing for my current position as a website content writer, I had a preliminary phone interview that gave me an idea of what they were looking for.
 I then created a list of article ideas and brought it in for my second interview.
-One of my interviewers said that no one had done that before, which made me stand out amongst other candidates.
+One of my interviewers said that no one had done that before, which made me stand out amongst the other candidates.

 What to Bring

 Portfolios are integral for writers, which is why it’s the first step in this article.
 It’s important to bring a printed portfolio to the interview, even if the hiring managers have already read your content online.
-Your printed portfolio can be anything from a professionally bound binder with laminated samples to printed-out pages stapled together in a manilla folder.
+Your printed portfolio can be anything from a professionally bound binder with laminated samples to print-out pages stapled together in a manilla folder.
 It all depends on your budget and the job you’re applying for.
 Bringing this along will show the company that you’re prepared.

 After the interview, leave the portfolio with the hiring managers.
 This way, they can read it on their own time, pass it around to other decision-makers in the hiring process, and refer to it when they’re making their final decision.

 Another benefit of leaving the portfolio behind is that they may remember you.
-If you don’t get the job but another relevant position pops up in the future, your impressive portfolio is still on hand.
+If you don’t get the job, but another relevant position pops up in the future, your impressive portfolio is still on hand.

 This has worked for me in the past.
-I once interviewed for a position, put my all into my portfolio, and left it with the hiring manager.
+I once interviewed for a position, put my all into my portfolio, and left it to the hiring manager.
 I didn’t end up getting the job, but a few months later, I was called in for an interview.
 Another position had opened up, and they were still quite impressed with my portfolio.

-Step 5: Don’t Worry if You Didn’t Get the Job
+Step 5: Don’t Worry If You Didn’t Get the Job

 If you got hired as a writer, hooray!
 Mission complete.

 On the other hand, if you haven’t yet, there are a few things to do in the meantime.
 See if you can incorporate writing into the job you already have.
 Does your company have a blog?
 Could they use one?
-You can also continue to write on LinkedIn, your website, or get published elsewhere so you’re still growing your digital footprint and portfolio.
+You can also continue to write on LinkedIn, your website, or get published elsewhere, so you’re still growing your digital footprint and portfolio.

 As with any career path, becoming a writer involves a lot of trial and error.
 You can follow every step-by-step guide in the world, but that doesn’t mean it’s going to work for you.
 All you can do is continue to move forward.